So what is the best way to learn Chinese vocabulary?

 I also use ChinesePod’s glossary – which is a fantastic tool for seeing words in their appropriate sentence context.

-Another great way of getting sentences is to look up the word in Pleco and read the example sentences. es example sentences (even Pleco does this).
-Using Google to identify how words are actually used is another method explained further in a separate post here.
+Another great way of getting sentences is to look up the word in Pleco and read the example sentences.

 These sentences will provide numerous more exposures to the words in context as they come up when you’re doing your Skritter repetitions

-Phase 6: Refresh Characters.
+Phase 6: Refresh Your Chinese Vocabulary

-The good news is that it is generally easy to identify early on which characters are going to be a struggle to remember.
+The good news is that it is generally easy to identify early on which Chinese characters are going to be a struggle to remember.

 When I’m learning my new words of the day with my trusty Excel and pen and pad combo, I also make sure I go back to the characters from the previous day or two to see if I’ve forgotten any (there are usually a few).